MichaelRoosz/matomo/README.md

-# Katana Web Analytics (fork of Matomo)
+# Katana Web Analytics (based on Matomo Web Analytics)

 ## Description

-Katana is a fork of [Matomo Web Analytics](https://matomo.org) optimized for high-traffic websites.
+Katana is a based on (a fork of) [Matomo Web Analytics](https://matomo.org), optimized for high-traffic websites.

 Currently these features are being developed: